Environmental impact of pesticides: Water

 In the United States, pesticides were found to pollute every stream and over 90% of wells sampled in a study by the US Geological Survey.
 Pesticide residues have also been found in rain and groundwater.
 Studies by the UK government showed that pesticide concentrations exceeded those allowable for drinking water in some samples of river water and groundwater.

 Pesticide impacts on aquatic systems are often studied using a hydrology transport model to study movement and fate of chemicals in rivers and streams.
 As early as the 1970s quantitative analysis of pesticide runoff was conducted to predict amounts of pesticide that would reach surface waters.

 There are four major routes through which pesticides reach the water: it may drift outside of the intended area when it is sprayed, it may percolate, or leach through the soil, it may be carried to the water as runoff, or it may be spilled, for example accidentally or through neglect.
 They may also be carried to water by eroding soil.
 Factors that affect a pesticide's ability to contaminate water include its water solubility, the distance from an application site to a body of water, weather, soil type, presence of a growing crop, and the method used to apply the chemical.

 Water-focused regulations

-In United States regulation, maximum limits of allowable conce ntrations for individual pesticides in drinking water are set by the Environmental Protection Agency (EPA) for public water systems.
+In United States regulation, maximum limits of allowable concentrations for individual pesticides in drinking water are set by the Environmental Protection Agency (EPA) for public water systems.
 (There are no federal standards for private wells.)
 Ambient water quality standards for pesticide concentrations in water bodies are principally developed by state environmental agencies, with EPA oversight.
 These standards may be issued for individual water bodies, or may apply statewide.

 The United Kingdom sets Environmental Quality Standards (EQS), or maximum allowable concentrations of some pesticides in bodies of water above which toxicity may occur.

 The European Union regulates maximum concentrations of pesticides in water.